JACKIE WILSON (1934-1984): American tenor, recording artist, and showman

 Jackie and Lynn had a son, Thor Lathan Kenneth, born in 1972, and a daughter, Li-Nie Shawn, who was born in 1975, less than two months before Wilson’s collapse.
 Jackie, Lynn, and the children officially resided in Georgia at that point, although Lynn usually traveled with Wilson until Li-Nie’s birth, and son Thor was part of the singer’s touring party as early as two weeks of age.

-Wilson also had three daughters (Brenda, Sabrina, and Gina) born of unions with three other women he did not wed.
-The first two were among Wilson’s older offspring.
+Wilson also had two daughters (Brenda and Sabrina) born of unions with women he did not wed.
+They were among Wilson’s older offspring.

 Care undermined.
 After Wilson collapsed and went into a coma, a New Jersey court declared his last marriage invalid on the grounds that his legal separation from Harris had never been made final as a divorce.
 This court action had tragic results: not only did it take Wilson’s care out of the hands of his chosen mate, but it also permitted Harris to present herself publicly as a suffering spouse and grieving widow while taking over legal and financial matters involved in Wilson’s care and (later) estate.